 When you book with our partners at Eola you will be given specific information for your session.
 However, if you arrive 5 minutes before your scheduled arrival time then you can't go wrong!
 And if you’re running late, please call us on 020 3488 1785 to let us know.
 Unfortunately, if you miss our all-important safety briefing you will not be allowed on the water.

 This is very much dependent on the prevailing weather conditions, the state of the tide, and the strength of the group of paddlers.
 From Richmond, you will usually start by paddling downstream towards Richmond Lock, and then upstream towards Glover's Island, Ham House, Eel Pie Island and Teddington.
 On most sessions we reach Eel Pie Island before turning back to Richmond, and on High Tide sessions expect to get to Teddington Lock and back in a two hour session.

-From Teddington, if we are staying on the tidal Thames we would usually do the above, but in reverse.
-If we head on to the non-tidal river we may get to Kingston town centre before heading back.
+From Teddington, if we are staying on the tidal Thames we usually paddle down to Eel Pie Island and back.
+If we head upstream on to the non-tidal river we will paddle round the beautiful and hidden Trowlock Island, and may even get to Kingston town centre before heading back.